Overview of the Balkans-By-Bicycle Tour

-This bike tour of the Balkans is suitable for our ACTIVE Riders.
+This is a road bike tour suitable for our AVID Riders.
 Find out if you are an AVID or ACTIVE style of rider here.
-It is 16 days of cycling plus one rest day and is approximately on average 80 km and 925 meters of climbing per day.
+It is 17 days of cycling plus one rest day and is approximately on average 97 km and 1,301 meters of climbing per day.

 Price